yschroe/chessalyzer.js/README.md

 ## Changelog

+-   1.3.2:
+    -   Fixed bug in the Tracker.Tile class.
+The `cntMovesTotal` property wasn't incremented correctly when using multithreading.
+-   1.3.1:
+    -   Removed unnecessary files from the npm package (like docs, test, etc.)
 -   1.3.0:
     -   Moved the worker-thread logic into a separate file instead of cloning the entire process for multi threading.
 This should make it easier to include chessalyzer.js in other projects, for example a REST server.
 Prior this change with active multithreading every time a new worker thread was created the whole server was cloned.
     -   Fixed the minified (chessalyzer.min.js) version to not throw unjustified errors, that the Trackers need to include a track() function.